Andy Warlick picked up the phone in his office one day in March. On the other end: an official from the White House.

 It took the pandemic for Americans and the government to realize the country was in a precarious situation with essential products being made overseas.

-With that realization, the North Carolina State Industry Expansion Solutions Office is now shepherding a movement to “reshore” production of goods in the United States, Mintz said.
+With that realization, the N.C.
+State Industry Expansion Solutions Office is shepherding a movement to “reshore” production of goods in the United States, Mintz said.

 While many companies are interested, most are still nervous to invest in production of protective gear because the demand could slip away as soon as prices are undercut with overseas products, he said.
 As China reopens from the pandemic, some manufacturers who pivoted to protective gear are already seeing consumers choose cheaper goods made abroad.